swatikhandare/MoviesProject_EPITA/README.md

 Production document contains the installation steps and steps to execute and test the application.

-Unzip "Demonstartion Video_MoviesProject_SwatiKhandare" to check the video demonstartion of the application.
+Unzip "Demonstartion Video_MoviesProject_SwatiKhandare.zip" to check the video demonstartion of the application.